doctorleo/Mini-OS/README.md

 </pre>

 ##License
-All other files are [MIT](http://opensource.org/licenses/MIT) Licensed.
+All the files in this repository are [MIT](http://opensource.org/licenses/MIT) licensed.

 ##Author
 Debashis Barman [http://www.debashisbarman.in](http://www.debashisbarman.in)